 Information about treatments for children can be found on the Medicines for Children website.

 There may be research studies open that are relevant to this epilepsy syndrome.
 Your child’s doctor will be able to discuss this with you.

 If your child has this syndrome they may have prolonged or repeated seizures.
 Your child’s doctor will discuss a ‘rescue’ or emergency care plan with you to treat any prolonged or repeated seizures.

 The outlook depends on the child’s seizure types.
 Febrile convulsions usually stop after the age of 6 years.
 Some children and adults may have febrile seizures past the age of 6 years, though they usually become much less frequent.
-Most will stop having seizures before the child reaches puberty.
-With other children, the outlook is more varied.
+Most will stop having seizures before puberty.
+With other children, the outlook is more varied and will depend on the seizure types or epilepsy syndrome.
 The majority will have their seizures well controlled with epilepsy medicines, and their seizures may stop in late childhood/early teenage years.
-However in some cases of myoclonic-astatic epilepsy, and in most cases of Dravet’s syndrome, the seizures are difficult to treat.
-They are usually lifelong (although becoming less frequent through adolescence) and are usually associated with learning and behaviour difficulties.
+However, in some cases of myoclonic-astatic epilepsy, and in most cases of Dravet syndrome, the seizures are difficult to treat.
+They are usually lifelong (although becoming less frequent through adolescence) and are usually associated with learning and behaviour difficulties and signs of autism.

 What is a syndrome?

 A syndrome is a group of signs and symptoms that, added together, suggest a particular medical condition.
 In epilepsy, examples of these signs and symptoms would be things like the age at which seizures begin, the type of seizures, whether the child is male or female and whether they have physical or learning disabilities, or both.
 The results of an electroencephalogram (EEG) are also used to help identify epilepsy syndromes.